Trade union ver.di calls on 20,000 Lufthansa ground employees to strike on Wednesday, a strike deemed unreasonable by the airline

 The next round of negotiations has long been agreed upon and will take place on 3 and 4 August 2022.

 Lufthansa said it was cancelling nearly all flights (more than 1,000) ahead of the walkout by ground staff scheduled for 27 July 2022.
-Among the cancelled flights are also the Brussels Airlines flights to Frankfurt and Munich on that day, which are mainly used as feeder flights for other Lufthansa routes.
+Among the cancelled flights are also the Brussels Airlines flights to Frankfurt and Munich on that day, which are mainly used as feeder flights for other Lufthansa routes (see hereunder).

+Despite the ver.di strike, Lufthansa’s low-cost unit Eurowings expects largely normal flight operations.

 Cancelled flights at Brussels Airport: